phac-nml/irida/doc/user/user/dashboard/index.md

 The platform updates section will show you things like:

 * When scheduled downtime will happen.
-* What features were added to the platform.
 * Recently added features or bug fixes.
 * Other platform announcements.